"

 Abbreviations of different types of sforzando marking variations, including F-Z, S-F, S-F-Z, and S-F-F-Z.

-Sforzando is an articulation mark that means the note is to be accented (played loudly).
-The different letter abbreviations vary from forzato, forzando, and sforzato.
-The two abbreviations in blue in Example 1.8.2 are the two ways sforzando markings are most commonly seen.
+Sforzando is an articulation mark that indicates that the note should be accented (played loudly).
+The different letter abbreviations include forzato, forzando, and sforzato.
+The two blue abbreviations in the middle of Example 1.8.2 are the most common ways sforzando markings appear.

 Example 1.8.3 illustrates several different articulation marks in a short three-measure except.